Skip to main content

 • What should happen if no one responds?

-• How long should Rootly continue escalating before stopping?
+• How long should Rootly keep escalating before stopping?

 Escalation Policies can be assigned to a Team or Service.
 When that Team or Service is paged, their assigned escalation policy will trigger.